aspnetzero/documents/docs/en/Features-Angular-Subscription-Stripe-Integration.md

 ##### Important Note

-ASP.Net Zero uses webhooks to get results from the stripe.
+AspNet Zero uses webhooks to get results from the stripe.
 That's why you must go to the https://dashboard.stripe.com/webhooks and add a new webhook with `https://[www.yoursite.com]/Stripe/WebHooks` endpoint.
 And subscribe to `invoice.payment_succeeded` and `checkout.session.completed` events.